olegabu/fabric-starter/docs/chaincodes.md

   ```

-It is possible to package the chaincode in `cli.peer` container:
+The `cli.peer` container can be used to package the chaincode:

 - copy source code  folder to `./chaincode` folder (as it's shared with the `cli` container)
 - prepare package: